 4. PHP MySQL Bridge Connection Settings

-1. Download the latest version of PHP MySQL Bridge here (recommended) or open your application main directory - usually it is "C:\Program Files\eMagicOne\Store Manager for ... " and find directory "Service" there.
+1. The bridge file you can find by following this way on your PC "C:\Program Files\eMagicOne\Store Manager for ... " and find directory "Service" there.
 Inside this directory you can find bridge.php file.

 2. Important.
 Edit bridge.php file - change default user name (default username is 1) and password (default password is 1) to keep your store protected.